cleong110/sign-language-gloss-utils/sign_language_gloss_utils/datasets/README.md

 * Some of the videos are poor quality and you cannot get the framerate reliably, example at https://github.com/sign-language-processing/pose/issues/127.
 * Some have leading or trailing spaces, e.g. '30_minute ' is in there, but so is '30_minute'
 * ONE item, AjczHbfK9Z6v83rQDcuE, has label "na" and missing information. "na" can get interpreted by Pandas as NaN...
+* There are misspellings of words, e.g. "gential"

 ## ASL Citizen: